department-of-veterans-affairs/va.gov-team/products/health-care/checkin/release-plan/check-in-release-notes.md

 ## Releases

 ### 11/15/2022
-- Updated the react modal to use the web-component version; currenlty only affects the Privacy Act Statement modal pop-up; no noticable changes to Veterans
+- Updated the react modal to use the web-component version; currently only affects the Privacy Act Statement modal pop-up; no noticeable changes to Veterans
     - [Ticket 49554](https://github.com/department-of-veterans-affairs/va.gov-team/issues/49554)

 ### 11/08/2022